FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDASPreExercise-CMSLPC.md

 {: .output}

 ## Question 2.1
-Post the alphanumeric string of characters unique to your username.
-For CMSDAS@LPC {{ site.year }} please submit your answers for the [CMSDAS@LPC {{ site.year }} Google Form first set][Set1_form].
-NOTE, answer only Question 1 at this point.
-Question 2 in the form is related to the next exercise.
-There is a one-to-one correspondence between the question numbers here and in the Google Form.
+Copy-and-paste the alphanumeric string of characters unique to your username in the Google form.
 {: .challenge}

 # Editing files on cmslpc